An Easy Pea Pesto Crostini made with homegrown or market herbs and peas, make for the perfect spread over rustic bread for summertime meals.

 - 1/2 tsp Chipotle or chili pepper

-- Place peas in a saucepan with just a few tablespoons of water and heat until the color turns bright green, about 3 minutes.
+- To blanch – place peas in a saucepan with just a few tablespoons of water and heat until the color turns bright green, about 3 minutes.
 Transfer the blanched peas with the other pesto ingredients into a blender or food processor.
 Whirl until pureed.

 - Preheat oven to 350.